 Arlene is retired most recently from the Association of Kootenay and Boundary Local Governments as the Secretary Treasurer.
 Arlene’s interests include camping and kayaking in the Kootenays, cooking, knitting and general puttering.

 Councillor Parkinson previously served on Warfield Council from 1990 to 1999 and was re-elected in April of 2016.

-Cyra Yunkws has lived in Warfield since 2013, and in the Kootenays since 2010.
-She has a husband and two wonderful children.
-Both Cyra and her husband grew up in a remote rural northern town, and love the sense of community that Warfield has.
-Northern BC has limited work opportunities, so Cyra has a diverse work experience, including wildland firefighter, forestry worker, community development, youth work, restaurant experience and many more.
-Since living in the Kootenays, Cyra worked mainly with Special Olympics BC as a Manager of Community Development and she is currently busy at home with her two children.
-She is also attending university and is very honoured to be a Councillor for Warfield.
-Current liaison duties include: Special Events Committee, PAC, Garden Committee, Water Committee, Budget Committee, and alternate for WKBRHB, and the Ktunaxa Kinbasket Treaty Advisory Committee.
+Cyra Yunkws is deeply honored to serve as a councillor.
+She has lived in Warfield since 2013, and in the Kootenays since 2010.
+Coming from a remote rural northern town, Cyra, her husband and two wonderful children love the sense of community that Warfield has.
+Cyra has a diverse work experience and skillset, including wildland firefighter, forestry worker, community development, youth work, farm/garden management, restaurant experience and many more.
+Since living in the Kootenays, Cyra worked mainly with Special Olympics BC as a Manager of Community Development and she is currently working full time as an assistant to MLA Katrine Conroy.

 No bio at this time.